marciosantetti/website/content/philosophy/teach-phil.md

 Teaching has been part of my life since High School, when I worked as an electric guitar instructor.
 Since going to graduate school is much more profitable than being a successful musician, I started teaching Economics as soon as I entered in the Ph.D. program at the University of Utah.
-I have mostly taught quantitative methods (Probabiliy & Statistics and Econometrics) at the undergraduate level, and it has become one of my passions.
+I have mostly taught quantitative methods (Probability & Statistics and Econometrics) at the undergraduate level, and it has become one of my passions.

-My teaching philosophy gravitates around three main principles: empathy with students, the need for intuition, and marrying economic/statistical theory with real-world examples.
+My teaching philosophy gravitates around three main principles: **empathy** with students, the need for **intuition**, and connecting economic/statistical theory with **real-world examples**.

-You can download my Teaching Philosophy Statement here.
+You can download my *Teaching Philosophy Statement* [here](Santetti_Teaching_Statement.pdf).